semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration snippet in your GitLab CI/CD pipeline:

 1. Create or edit your `.gitlab-ci.yml` file in the repository you want to scan.
-2. Copy the relevant code snippet provided in [Sample GitLab CI/CD configuration snippet](#sample-gitlab-cicd-configuration-snippet).
+2. Copy the relevant code snippet provided in [Sample GitLab CI/CD configuration snippet](#sample-gitlab-cicd-configuration-snippet), and then paste it to your `.gitlab-ci.yml` file.
-3. Commit the configuration file.
+3. Commit the updated `.gitlab-ci.yml` file.
 4. The Semgrep job starts automatically upon detecting the committed `.gitlab-ci.yml` file.
 You can also view the job from your GitLab project's **CI/CD > Pipelines** page.

 ### Sample GitLab CI/CD configuration snippet